makermadecnc/makerverse/README.md

 To update the application, first acquire the new source code (`git pull` or download the latest release and unzip on top of the existing directory).
 Then, just run the commands above again to launch the application.

+## Hardware (Firmware)

+Makerverse supports any machine which uses common protocols (Grbl).

+To use it with the.

 ## Configuration

 ### The Settings File